rancher/partner-charts-ci/README.md

 ## Example Workflow for Adding a Package

 These steps assume that the working directory is set to the root of the repository you want to operate on.
-They use the fictional `suse/kubewarden-controller` package in commands.
+They use the example `suse/kubewarden-controller` package in commands.

 #### 1. Create a directory for your package of the form `packages/<vendor>/<chart>`